Kongbi-Zion/taskflow/README.md

 ## Planned Features

+### Frontend Testing

+- I planned to test the frontend using Jest and create snapshots to ensure UI consistency.

 ### Task Status Filtering

 - I planned to add a variable to hold the status of the tasks, which could be `todo`, `completed`, or `in-progress`, to allow filtering tasks more efficiently.